lightningames/nostrkit/README.md

 - Allow ability for user to host the nostrkit website on a subdomain but have it update .well-known in another github repo which might be the actual domain website (e.g. plebnet website is the main domain, so the .well-known is on another github repo). [this is probably the trickiest]

 - For example nostrkit website might be called https://services.domain.com but the actual website is at https://domain.com, so their NIP would be name@domain.com, which means that the .well-known must be hosted over at the repo that is used for domain.com

 - Allow ability for any one to visit the nostrkit website and create their own username@domain.com and then pay a small lightning invoice fee to get it added.

 - Allow user to generate a nostr npub/nsec (free service)
 - Allow user to pay for selected items only, e.g.
   - Allow user to generate a vanity npub/nsec (lightning fee) [see what Edward Snowden did, but grunch/rana (see git repo) might be too intensive to run on web, not sure if there is a web api version or if there something else, side project anybody? take rana and make it a web enabled service? need server. pls research to check if there is something else out there first before coding it - stretch challenge - turn it into a docker container that can be deployed on fly.io and see if its enough computational power to run on the free plan]
   - Nostr NIP-5
   - lightning address only pointing at their personal lightning node, or
   - lightning address with a LNBIts account [Bitkarrot will give you a LNBits server] created and/or
   - lightning address with email forwarder to their personal email
   - purchase access to nostr relay (future, don't have it right now, but plan now to make it an option)

+## **Using this Repo:**

+1. Git clone and cd into `nostrkit`.
+2. Run `npm install` to install dependencies
+3. Run `npm run dev` to start the local server
+4. Run `npm run build` to create an optimized production version to be hosted on a domain of your choosing (Vercel and Github Pages are good places to start)